mrblog/wordle_playground/README.md

 1. Generate a list of guess quality scores from a given input word list of possible answers (and possibly a separate guess list)
 2. Check a guess against a target (answer) word and optionally produce an output set of possible scored next guesses

+The code is nothing too pretty.
+It is not forgiving.
+It does little bounds checking and will crash with bad inputs.
-The code is nothing too pretty, but it gets the job done and is hopefully not too difficult to work with and understand what it's doing.
+But it gets the job done and is hopefully not too difficult to work with and understand what it's doing.

 ## Build the code